Yuga cycle: Greater cycles

-Yuga dates are used in an ashloka, which is read out at the beginning of Hindu rites to specify the elapsed time in Brahma's life:
+Yuga dates are used in an ashloka, which is read out at the beginning of Hindu rites to specify the elapsed time in Brahma's life.
+For example, an ashloka in 2007 CE of the Gregorian calendar might include the lines:

+Virtues

+According to the Manusmriti, the virtue (dharma) of human beings varies across the four yugas (ages).
+The text states:

+In the Krita Yuga, the virtue is austerity (tapas); in the Treta Yuga, it is knowledge (jnana); in the Dvapara Yuga, it is sacrifice (yajna); and in the Kali Yuga, it is charity (dāna).

 Avatars

 Ganesha

 Ganesha avatars are described as coming during specific yugas.

 Vishnu

 The Puranas describe Vishnu avatars that come during specific yugas, but may not occur in every Yuga Cycle.

 Vamana appears at the beginning of Treta Yuga.
 According to Vayu Purana, Vamana's 3rd appearance was in the 7th Treta Yuga.

 Rama appears at the end of Treta Yuga.
 According to Vayu Purana and Matsya Purana, Rama appeared in the 24th Yuga Cycle.
 According to Padma Purana, Rama also appeared in the 27th Yuga Cycle of the 6th (previous) manvantara.

 Vyasa

 Vyasa is attributed as the compiler of the four Vedas, Mahabharata, and Puranas.
 According to the Vishnu Purana, Kurma Purana, and Shiva Purana, a different Vyasa comes at the end of each Dvapara Yuga to write down veda (knowledge) to guide humans in the degraded age of Kali Yuga.